 - A free* class for every honors-level course you successfully complete!

 To maintain membership in the Honors Program, you must:

 - Enroll in at least 3 credit hours of honors courses every 2 semesters (one course per year) and three additional credit hours during each additional year enrolled.

-- Join ECC’s Phi Theta Kappa (PTK) honor society, and engage in leadership and service roles on campus.
+- Join ECC’s Phi Theta Kappa (PTK) honor society, and engage in leadership and service roles.

 - Maintain a 3.25 GPA each semester.

 *If any of these expectations are not met, students are on probation for one semester.
 If still not met after probation, students are deactivated from Program but can rejoin once expectations are fulfilled.